DynamicGravitySystems/DGP/docs/source/contributing.rst

 branch even after it has been deleted, and it groups all of the relevant commits for this feature.

+Note that pull-requests into develop require passing Continuous Integration (CI) builds on Travis.ci and AppVeyor, and at least one approved review.

 Code standards
 --------------
 *DGP* uses the PEP8_ standard.
 In particular, that means: